deavmi/tristanable/README.md

 [![D](https://github.com/deavmi/tristanable/actions/workflows/d.yml/badge.svg)](https://github.com/deavmi/tristanable/actions/workflows/d.yml) ![DUB](https://img.shields.io/dub/v/tristanable?color=%23c10000ff%20&style=flat-square) ![DUB](https://img.shields.io/dub/dt/tristanable?style=flat-square) ![DUB](https://img.shields.io/dub/l/tristanable?style=flat-square) [![Coverage Status](https://coveralls.io/repos/github/deavmi/tristanable/badge.svg?branch=master)](https://coveralls.io/github/deavmi/tristanable?branch=master)

-**Tristanable** is a library for D-based libraries and applications that need a way to receive variable-length messages of different types (via a `Socket`) and place these messages into their own resepctively tagged queues indicated by their _"type"_ or `id`.
+**Tristanable** is a library for D-based libraries and applications that need a way to receive variable-length messages of different types (via a `Socket`) and place these messages into their own respectively tagged queues indicated by their _"type"_ or `id`.

 ## What problems does it solve?

 ### Human example

 Say now you made a request to a server with a tag `1` and expect a reply with that same tag `1`.
 Now, for a moment, think about what would happen in a tagless system.
 You would be expecting a reply, say now the weather report for your area, but what if the server has another thread that writes an instant messenger notification to the server's socket before the weather message is sent?
-Now you will inetrpret those bytes as if they were a weather message.
+Now you will interpret those bytes as if they were a weather message.

 Tristanable provides a way for you to receive the "IM notification first" but block and dequeue (when it arrives in the queue) for the "weather report".
-Irresepctoive of wether (no pun intended) the weather report arrives before the "IM notification" or after.
+Irrespective of wether (no pun intended) the weather report arrives before the "IM notification" or after.

 ### Code example

 If we wanted to implement the following we would do the following.
-One note is that instead of waiting on messages of a specific _"type"_ (or rather **tag**), tristanable provides not just a one-message lengthb uffer per tag but infact a full queue per tag, meaning any received message with tag `1` will be enqueued and not dropped after the first message of type `1` is buffered.
+One note is that instead of waiting on messages of a specific _"type"_ (or rather **tag**), tristanable provides not just a one-message length buffer per tag but in fact a full queue per tag, meaning any received message with tag `1` will be enqueued and not dropped after the first message of type `1` is buffered.

 ```d
 import tristanable.manager;